Category Archives for "Philip Morris"

 Read my blogs about Philip Morris.

 This was my first impression when I glanced at a headline of the venerable ASH (Action on Smoking and Health) Daily News of 19 August 2020.
 But then I realised I was indulging in wishful thinking.
 The actual wording was, ‘Pow threatens tobacco firms over litter.’
-Pow is the surname of the Conservative MP for […]Continue reading
+Pow is the surname of the British Conservative MP […]Continue reading

 The highly esteemed tobacco company, Philip Morris International (PMI), in January 2019 published an anonymous fifty-five page document entitled ‘Public Health – Much Harder than Rocket Science’.
 They modestly call it a White Paper, as if it’s an official government report, and it’s padded out with eighteen artistic black-and-white photos of no relevance to public […]Continue reading